JulianTang2027/Flappybird/README.md

   ```

 ## License
-This project is for educational purposes under CE 346.
+This project is for educational purposes.
 DO NOT copy this code.